psparthiban21/psparthiban21/README.md

 - Demonstrated strong knowledge in automating Kubernetes activities through CI/CD pipelines, templates, and scripting.
 - Created multiple deployments using Helm and deployed full-stack web applications on Kubernetes.
 - Created and maintained projects in Kubernetes, ensuring smooth operation and user administration for developers.
-- Troubleshoot build failures in Kubernetes and automated daily tasks using Ansible, Shell Scripting, and Python.
+- Troubleshoot build failures in Kubernetes and automate daily tasks using Ansible, Shell Scripting, and Python.
 - Managed the network in Kubernetes and Oracle Cloud@Customer.
 - Configured telemetry for cloud services and Kubernetes using Prometheus and Grafana.
 - Created customized Docker images based on project requirements.
-- Developed and managed multiple application images using technologies such as Java, Node.js, and Python.
+- Developed and managed multiple application images using Java, Node.js, and Python technologies.
 - Automated onboarding service deployments, significantly reducing manual effort.

 **Azure and Oracle Cloud**
 - Experienced in Azure AD, AD B2B, implementing CA policy with MFA and IP range, AKV, access reviews, identity protection, and managed identities to enhance security and streamline access management.
 - Built CI/CD pipelines using Azure DevOps and Oracle DevOps to enable seamless software delivery.
 - Multicloud setup between Microsoft Azure and Oracle Cloud using Azure Oracle Cloud Interconnect.
+- Provision Oracle BaseDB, Autonomous DB, and Exadata Cloud service on Azure.
+- Managing the Exadata Cloud@Customer service and resources for dedicated customers.
+- Managing the Patching and service deployment of Exadata cloud services.
+- Working on cloud workflows and managing the billing subscription for Exadata cloud@Customer.

 **Terraform and Ansible**
 - Automated storage provisioning for EMC VMAX and IBM SVC, as well as performed health checks using Ansible.
-- Configured highly available and scalable platforms for applications using IaC and PaC.
+- Configured highly available and scalable platforms for applications using IaC(Terraform) and PaC(Nimbula Orchestration).
 - Utilized Ansible for automation, developing playbooks, and troubleshooting incidents.

 **Process**